DashChat: Interactive Authoring of Performance Dashboard Design Prototypes through Conversation with LLM-Powered Agent: System Pipeline

 \subsection{User Input and Task Creation}

-This module forms the foundation of our pipeline, translating inputs into actionable tasks for the LLM-powered agent to generate industrial dashboard prototypes (\textbf{R1}).
-It accommodates natural language descriptions and interactive selections, by leveraging advanced language understanding and pre-defined interaction strategies to ensure precise task execution.
-By integrating the inputs with requirements for an abstract dashboard structure, the module effectively captures and translates user intent into concrete tasks.
+This module forms the foundation of our pipeline, translating inputs into actionable tasks for the LLM-powered agent to generate prototypes (\textbf{R1}).
+It processes both natural language and interactive selections to formalize user intent.

-\textbf{Textual Input}: Users can describe their requirements in natural language directly, such as ``\textit{Add a pie chart showing product category distribution.}'' The module then extracts specific tasks and detailed requirements from these inputs based on LLM-powered agents.

-\textbf{Interactive Selection-Based Input} (Fig.~\ref{fig:pipeline}(B)): For structured interactions, the module offers pre-defined options, such as task templates or interactive widgets, enabling users to quickly generate prototypes without the need for the agents to infer intent.

-\textbf{Intent Extraction} (Fig.~\ref{fig:pipeline}(A)): The module analyzes the current input and historical conversational context to identify new task requirements.
-The contextual information ensures consistency and adapts to evolving user needs.
+The flexibility of natural language often results in ambiguous, context-dependent commands (\eg ``\textit{change that chart}''), turning intent parsing into a high-risk inference problem.
+To address this, we introduce \textbf{Iteration-Oriented Context-Aware Intent Extraction} (Fig.~\ref{fig:pipeline}(A)), which reframes parsing as a constrained and verifiable generation task.
+Our approach utilizes a structured prompt that elicits the Chain-of-Thought~(CoT) strategy~\cite{touvron2023llama}.
+Our prompt integrates conversational history, a JSON-style domain-specific languages~(DSL)~(see supplementary materials) of the current dashboard state and the target visualization elements~(\eg element ids), and several few-shot examples.
+These examples demonstrate not only the target JSON format but also the desired step-by-step reasoning process~\cite{Wei2022Chain-of-thought}.
+It ensures a reliable and predictable foundation for the entire workflow.
+The module also supports \textbf{Selection Input} (Fig.~\ref{fig:pipeline}(B)).
+It allows users to select predefined templates or widgets, bypassing language ambiguity for rapid and error-free prototype generation.